Heatblur-Simulations/f-4e-manual/src/procedures/overview.md

 and items **not coded** are applicable to the pilot only.

+> 💡 Real procedures and checklists evolved over time.
+> Ours are based on a time range
+> around 80s and tailored to our Phantom specifically.
+> So keep in mind that other resources
+> may differ a bit in some areas.

 Here is an explanation of the designations used:

-* Entries marked **bold** are necessary to be performed.
+* **bold** - given step is necessary to be performed.
-* The 🔧 icon indicates that the given step involves or may involve [crew chief](../crew_chief/overview.md) interaction.
+* 🔧 - given step involves or may involve
+[crew chief](../crew_chief/overview.md) interaction.
-* The ⚡ icon means that given step **cannot** be performed when battery start is made.
+* ⚡ - given step **cannot** be performed when **battery start** is made.

 ![real_life_crew_with_manual](../img/real_life_crew_with_manual.jpg)